Guide

 blog-Preview-Image

 The bank will charge interest when you borrow from them.
-Consequently, if you deposit money, the bank pays interest on the deposits.
-But have you ever wondered, how banks fund themselves?
+Consequently, if you deposit money, the bank pays interest.
+But have you ever wondered how banks fund themselves?
 The answer is simple.
 Banks either utilise deposits or borrow from the central bank – the Reserve Bank of India (RBI).

-For these transactions, the RBI puts into effect a tool called the Liquidity Adjustment Facility (LAF).
-Under this arrangement, banks can borrow from or lend money to the RBI through agreements called the repo and reverse repo.
+For these transactions, the RBI implements a tool called the Liquidity Adjustment Facility (LAF).
+Under this arrangement, banks can borrow from or lend money to the RBI through the repo and reverse repo agreements.

-The interest rate levied on these transactions is called Repo Rate and Reverse Repo Rate.
+The interest rate levied on these transactions is the Repo Rate and Reverse Repo Rate.
 This article explains the main differences between these two terms.

 The Reserve Bank of India (RBI) charges interest on loans borrowed by commercial banks.
 This rate is called the repurchase agreement rate or Repo rate.

-Typically, commercial banks secure loans from the RBI by pledging various government securities as collateral.
-These include treasury bills, bonds etc. The repo rate is nothing but the lending rate charged by the RBI.
+Typically, commercial banks secure loans from the RBI by pledging various government securities as collateral, such as treasury bills and bonds.
+The repo rate is nothing but the lending rate charged by the RBI.

 The repo or repurchase agreement allows the RBI and commercial banks to repurchase securities at a pre-determined rate.

-These agreements are set in motion when banks must maintain liquidity in the face of uncertain market situations.
+These agreements are set in motion when banks must maintain liquidity in uncertain market situations.

 The RBI uses the repo rate to control inflation.
 So, let us now understand how the repo rate works.